Commencement of the building construction

 British Library granted Rs 27 lakhs in 2005 for the microfilming(more than three lakh pages) of historically significant Telugu books Published before 1929.
 Micro-filming was made in Germany with the help of Hyderabad based Trinayana company, which undertook digitalization work.
 The microfilming was Completed by 2008.
 One copy was given to British Library and the other was kept with us, in the SVK.
 200 Telugu books were microfilmed under this program and these copies are kept in the library.
 In another project sponsored by the central government, 150 books were microfilmed and Preserved in SVK.

-Inauguration of Sundarayya Vignana Kendram took place on 24th-April, 2005.
-It was inaugurated in the presence of Harikishan Singh Surjeet, Sitaram Yechury, K.Rosaiah,and Arjun Singh .
+Foundation stone laid for the construction of Sundarayya Vignana Kendram at Gachibowli on 24th April 2005.
+It was done In the presence of Harikishan Singh Surjeet, Sitaram Yechury, K.Rosaiah, and Arjun Singh, a Central Cabinet Minister.

 Throughout the year, batch after batch, students from different districts come to attend political classes in the hall on the second floor.
 These schools range from 2-10 days.
 Required facilities such as kitchen, dining hall and another waiting hall have been built for the convenience of students.